syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 Dim slide As ISlide = presentationDocument.Slides(0)

-'Removes the specified slide from the presentation.
+'Removes the specified slide from the Presentation.

 presentationDocument.Slides.Remove(slide)